Twisted duality for embedded graphs: Medial graphs and the ribbon group action

-To illustrate Corollary~\ref{c.orbg}, let $G$ denote the plane digon.
-The orbit of $G$ is shown in Example~\ref{e.pd}.
-It is readily verified that every embedded graph in $H \in Orb(G)$ has a medial graph isomorphic to $G_m$.
-On the other hand, if $H$ has a medial graph isomorphic to $G_m$ (so $H\in \{H:H_m \cong G_m\}$), then $H$ must have two edges.
-By calculating the medial graphs of each embedded graph with two edges, one can easily check that if $H \in \{H:H_m \cong G_m\}$ then $H\in Orb(G)$
+\begin{example} To illustrate Theorem~\ref{c.orbg}, let $G$ denote the plane digon.
+The orbit of $G$ was given in Subsection \ref{TwDu} in Figure~\ref{Fig:orbit}.
+It is readily verified that every embedded graph in $Orb(G)$ has a medial graph isomorphic to $G_m$.
+On the other hand, if $H$ has a medial graph isomorphic to $G_m$ (so $H\in \{H\;|\;H_m \cong G_m\}$), then $H$ must have two edges.
+By calculating the medial graphs of each embedded graph with two edges, one can easily check that any such $H\in Orb(G)$. \end{example}

-\begin{remark} Returning for a moment to the motivating application in self-assembling DNA nanostructures, we note that if a 4-regular graph $F$ can be assembled out of DNA strands, with relatively small faces, then it might be used as a template to construct all of the graphs in $\mathcal{C}(F)$.
-The branched junction molecules forming its vertices would be decomposed into various vertex states, giving a state $\vec{s}$ of $F$.
-This kind of split at the vertices was done to find Hamilton circuits by Adelman~\cite{Adl94}.
-Then long (relative to the faces of $F$) double strands of DNA with `sticky ends' (\emph{i.e.} an extended single strand of unsatisfied bases) might be introduced to then form the edges of $F_{\vec{s}}$, with the relatively small cycles of $\vec{s}$ as the vertices. \end{remark}